 Cardiff Athletic Club/Cardiff R.F.C.
 Ltd. Inter-Relationship

 With the advent of professional rugby, approval was given at an Extraordinary General Meeting of the Cardiff Athletic Club held on 14th May 1997 to amend the rules of the Club enabling the Management Committee to instruct its Trustees to acquire 500,000 Ordinary 1 Shares in the capital of Cardiff Rugby Football Club Ltd. Following the drawing up of an Asset Transfer Agreement between CAC and the Company and in consideration payable by the Company for the transfer of assets, an allotment to the CAC Trustees of 750,000 Heritage Shares of 1 each was credited as fully paid.
 This gave CAC a total shareholding of 1,250,000.
 This entitled CAC to appoint 3 Non-Executive Directors to the Management Board of the Company, two by virtue of the Heritage Shareholding and one by virtue of the Ordinary Shareholding.
-The CAC representatives on the Company Board currently are Malcolm Childs, Keith Morgan and Chris Nott.
 The three representatives serve for a three year period and are then either re-appointed by the CAC Management Committee or replaced with nominations being put forward to the Management Committee from the constituent Sections.

 With effect from 1st February1997 a 25 year Lease of the whole of the land in the freehold ownership of CAC including the Club House and car parking areas within the Arms Park (excluding the Bowls Pavilion and bowling green) was granted to the Company at an agreed annual rental.
 It is a repairing lease with rent reviews every fifth year.
 Similarly, under the terms of a Services Agreement drawn up between the two parties, the Company provides administrative services to the CAC in consideration of retaining the subscription fees paid by members of the Rugby Section.
 Under these arrangements the Company derives revenues from the sale of season tickets, gate receipts, sponsorship, television rights, advertising, catering, licensing the Arms Park for music and other events, rent from hospitality suites and car parking spaces and bar takings.
 The Company also receives income from the WRU towards the running costs of the Region including the Cardiff Premiership side.
 Due to the hard work and determination of the Cardiff Athletic Club, Rugby section management team, and with the help of the Cardiff Supporters Club, they find additional revenue from sponsorship and fund raising events to field competitive sides for the Premiership games.